Berlin, Connecticut

-Berlin (/ˈbɜrlɪn/ BUR-lin) is a town in Hartford County, Connecticut, United States.
+Berlin (/ˈbɜrlɪn/ BUR-lin) is a town in the Capitol Planning Region, Connecticut, United States.
 The population was 20,175 at the 2020 census.
 It was incorporated in 1785.
 The geographic center of Connecticut is located in the town.
 Berlin is residential and industrial, and is served by the Amtrak station of the same name.
 Berlin also has two hamlets: Kensington and East Berlin.
+It has major manufacturers such as Plastic Molding Manufacturing, PYC manufacturing, and Budney Industries.
+Berlin has 1 high school 1 middle school and 3 elementary schools.

 Town seal

 The greatest boom to Berlin industry resulted from the decision of the Patterson brothers to start their business on West Street (now called Lower Lane).
 For twenty years until 1760, they kept their work in the family selling their wares from a basket.
 When demand increased they took apprentices into the shop and engaged peddlers to travel throughout the colonies selling the shiny, useful articles (the seal of the Town of Berlin shows such a "Yankee peddler" in eighteenth-century dress with a basket under his arm, a pack on his back full of tinware).
 As others learned the trade, they soon set up shop and hired apprentices.
 There were so many that the noise of the whitesmiths and their hammering could be heard in every part of town.